lightec-xyz/zkBTC-Security/README.md

 `UnitFp(s)` and `SelfFps` are concepts from [chainark](https://github.com/lightec-xyz/chainark):

 * `UnitFp` or `UnitFps` (an array) is used to restrict which inner circuit is acceptable.
-It is created as circuit constant to its enclosing circuit, such that the value changes shall result in a different circuit.
+It is created as a circuit constant to its enclosing circuit, such that changes in the value result in a different circuit.
-* `SelfFps` is used to specify a set of circuits including the `self` circuit, so that each circuit in the set could verify proofs from other circuits from the same set.
+* `SelfFps` is used to specify a set of circuits, including the `self` circuit, so that each circuit in the set could verify proofs from other circuits from the same set.
 That means each circuit in the set should be able to verify a proof generated by itself (in an earlier invocation).
 This is how we achieve recursive verification for the entire Bitcoin chain. `SelfFps` is public witness to its enclosing circuit.

-Finally, `DepositTxCircuit` is in charge of generating proofs to be submitted to Ethereum for the purpose of minting `zkBTC` tokens.
+Finally, `DepositTxCircuit` is responsible for generating proofs to be submitted to Ethereum for the purpose of minting `zkBTC` tokens.
 Among other verifications, it recursively verifies:

 * one `BlockChainCircuit` or `BlockChainHybridCircuit(n)` proof
 ```